ESA title

 Objectives of the service

-The service aims to address key challenges faced by railway infrastructure managers, such as monitoring and maintaining railway tracks to prevent misalignments, structural failures, and costly disruptions in train operations.
+The service aimed to address key challenges faced by railway infrastructure managers, such as monitoring and maintaining railway tracks to prevent misalignments, structural failures, and costly disruptions in train operations.
 Traditional monitoring methods often require manual intervention, are prone to interference with railway operations, and may not provide the necessary precision to detect small but critical displacements.

-This project introduces an innovative solution based on low-cost Global Navigation Satellite System (GNSS) technology to provide continuous, automatic, and high-precision monitoring of railway track displacements.
+This project introduced an innovative solution based on low-cost Global Navigation Satellite System (GNSS) technology to provide continuous, automatic, and high-precision monitoring of railway track displacements.
 The service covers the collection of GNSS data through miniaturized sensors attached directly to the rails, the transmission of data to a cloud-based processing center, and the computation of both relative and absolute displacements.
 Results are delivered to users through a web-based dashboard, providing real-time insights.

-The project also focuses on developing an end-to-end service that includes hardware deployment, remote monitoring, and technical support.
+The project also focused on developing an end-to-end service that includes hardware deployment, remote monitoring, and technical support.
 By offering continuous, non-invasive monitoring, the solution enables railway operators to proactively manage maintenance, optimize operations, and improve the safety and reliability of their infrastructure.

 Users and their needs